"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 This methodology is also the heart of Quantum Mechanics in predicting random particle spin.

 The gravity bet and its prediction concern only relative geometric positions and values that are only found with "action at a distance."
 This is the "actio in distans" that was suppressed by the Vatican four centuries ago.
 Action at a distance holds the methodology that was first organized by Isaac Newton in predicting the orbits of comets.
-This is the "action at a distance" that was the subject of the Laplace/Boskovic debate.
-This the "action at a distance" that motivated Simon Laplace to instigate the Terror so as to bury it.
+This is the "action at a distance" that caused the Vatican to ban Newton's books.
+This is the "action at a distance" that was the subject of the Laplace/Boskovic debate in 1776.
+This the "action at a distance" that motivated Simon Laplace to instigate the Terror so as to judicially murder the involved scientists at the Paris Academy of Sciences and so bury the concept.
 This is the "action at a distance" that Albert Einstein called "spooky."
 This is the "action at a distance" that drives Quantum Mechanics and Bell's Theorem.

 A dealer's random release of a roulette ball is distinguished from the European or Asian regulated release.
 The regulated release requires a deeper finesse.
 The regulated release, and the quadrant and selective releases, are described and explored herein but the heart of these matters are in a dealer's random release.